GCOM7140/group-project/README.md

 customer and text analytics in the first place.

 ### Company Overview
-As a brief summary, TJL is an organic juice and smoothie bar with three locations, two in Charlottesville, VA, and one in Washington, DC.
+As a brief summary, TJL is an organic juice and smoothie bar with five locations, three in Charlottesville, VA, one in Richmond, VA and one in Washington, DC.
 Founded by UVa alumni Mike and Sarah Keenan, TJL's mission is "to inspire healthy, organic, powerful change."
 In-store signage articulates Mike and Sarah's [value proposition][] to customers as follows:

 > The Juice Laundry was founded on the concept of keeping our bodies clean and healthy, starting with what we put into them.
 Raw, organic fruits and veggies